 The MDS collects personally identifiable information on the Site from Visitors when Visitors voluntarily submit such information via the Site.
 Visitors may submit personally identifiable information when they perform activities on and use features of the Site, including but not limited to: registering for the Yankee Dental Congress and other events; ordering MDS publications or brochures; requesting an article be emailed to a friend; requesting MDS assistance; and facilitating communications among Visitors who are registered Members (each, a “Member”) through the MDS online community.

-Visitors who provide their e-mail address to MDS may receive periodic e-mails describing the legislative, public affairs, meetings and convention, membership, dues notices, development updates or other activities of the MDS, including the Yankee Dental Congress.
-We do not disclose your e-mail address without your express or implied consent.
-We may disclose your e-mail address if you serve in a leadership capacity.
+Visitors and MDS members who provide their email address to MDS may receive periodic emails describing the legislative, public affairs, membership, meetings and convention, or other activities of the MDS, including the Yankee Dental Congress.
 We have instituted opt-out capabilities to help you avoid receiving unwanted commercial email messages from the MDS.
 We may disclose your contact information if you serve in a leadership capacity.
-We will not knowingly give or sell your email address to any unrelated entity outside the MDS, its service providers, subsidiaries and affiliated entities, local district societies, and the American Dental Association.
+We will not knowingly give or sell your personal data to any unrelated entity outside the MDS, its service providers, subsidiaries and affiliated entities, local district societies, and the American Dental Association.
 Basic member contact information is shared through the MDS Find-a-Dentist directory.

 Visitors may also submit their e-mail addresses and the e-mail address of a friend via the “E-mail this Article to a Friend” feature on the Site.
 By doing so, the Visitor is authorizing the MDS to send the friend a single e-mail inviting him or her to visit the Site.

 The MDS collects anonymous information, such as IP addresses, referral data, browser and platform type, information about page views, and similar non-personal information about Visitor activity on the MDS Web site.
 This information cannot be tied back to a specific individual.
 An IP address is a number that is automatically assigned to your computer whenever you are using the Internet.